edmondsbakery/bakery/special.md

 <h3>Custom Cakes for any Event </h3>
 We make hundreds of cakes every year to celebrate all sorts of things including birthdays, graduations, baby-showers, and more.
 Cakes can be customized with your choice of words, edible decor, or even a picture printed and ready to eat.

 The tables below are a starting guide.
 Adding a picture has an additional surcharge.
-ALso note: pricing on the website may be out of date [contact]({{site.baseurl}}/contact/) the store for a more accurate quote.
+Also note: pricing on the website may be out of date [contact]({{site.baseurl}}/contact/) the store for a more accurate quote.

 See examples: <a class="button" href="{{site.baseurl}}/gallery">Gallery</a>